theappbusiness/MasterFastfile/README.md

   * optionally adds icon overlay: e.g. `fastlane local_build icon_overlay:true`
   * installs provisioning profiles
   * builds an ipa

+## Environment variables

+The MasterFastile uses some standard Fastlane environment variables to be able to work out things like export methods and team IDs.
+Additionally, the MasterFastfile defines custom environment variables for things like UI testing.
+For a complete list of supported environment variables, see the [ENVIRONMENT.md](ENVIRONMENT.md) file.

 ## Custom Actions